 You should spend some time at this place to enjoy the memorable views over the cliffs and the Atlantic Ocean; you should also take the opportunity to visit the beautiful church of Nossa Senhora do Cabo and admire the lighthouse of Cape Espichel.

-To spend the next two nights of this itinerary through Lisbon and surrounding area, we suggest that you choose one of these two wonderful 4-star hotels.
+To spend the next two nights of this itinerary through Lisbon and surrounding area, I suggest that you choose one of these two wonderful 4-star hotels.

-Sana Sesimbra Hotel (affiliate link) is another excellent hotel located just a few metres from the wonderful beaches of Sesimbra.
-Enjoy and relax in one of the amazing rooms and admire the panoramic views that this hotel offers.
+Sana Sesimbra Hotel is another excellent hotel located just a few metres from the wonderful beaches of Sesimbra.
+Enjoy and relax in one of the amazing rooms and admire the panoramic views this hotel offers.

 After having a great breakfast, begin your sixth day of the travel guide to visit Lisbon and surrounding area by driving to the heart of the Arrábida Natural Park.